JoeSz/ExopiteInViewPort/README.md

 - what if the element is bigger then viewport?

 ### CHANGELOG

+= 20230417 - 2019-04-17 =
+* Add condition and variable to detect if the element is larger than the viewport
+* Add caching, do not update window and document sizes when scrolling, only when resizing or calling the 'setDimensions' method.

 = 20230416 - 2019-04-16 =
 * Add light version